Advancing AI research

 While supervised learning requires large annotated datasets for model training, machine learning with minimal supervision uses unlabeled data and requires minimal human intervention.
-Minimal supervision approaches, such as semi-supervised, self-supervised, active learning, and uncertainty modelling, use other learning frameworks to improve accuracy.
-These methods are relevant where manual labelling is time-intensive or costly.
+Minimal supervision approaches, such as semi-supervised, self-supervised, active learning, and uncertainty modeling, use other learning frameworks to improve accuracy.
+These methods are relevant where manual labeling is time-intensive or costly.

 We develop few-shot learning approaches that work when limited data is available for model training.
 Our approaches include using multimodal data that leverages both images and text, as well as cross-modal hallucination and meta-learning methods.
 Few-shot learning approaches are relevant in all business scenarios with limited training data, such as the classification of new products in online product catalogs.

 Our integrative visual question answering (VQA) models improve the detection of fine-grained information and VQA evaluation metrics, enabling computers to answer questions about an image using natural language.
 The application of VQA models spans various industries and ranges from integration in intelligent chatbots to ticketing and invoice processing systems, as well as intelligent information retrieval for disease diagnoses.

 State-of-the-art deep learning models involve extensive computational costs and expensive hardware.
 We develop novel approaches to resource-efficient deep learning, including assessing model complexity, resource-efficient networks, quantization, pruning, and knowledge distillation.
 Efficient deep learning approaches in industrial applications help minimize monetary cost, power consumption, inference time, and environmental impact.